 the US tax authorities (the Internal Revenue Service or "IRS") directly or through their national tax authorities (depending on intergovernmental agreements).
 According to the provisions of FATCA, investment funds located outside the US, such as the SICAV, could be treated as FFIs.
-FFIs that do not comply with FATCA provisions could be subject to 30% withholding tax on certain income of US origin.
+FFIs that do not comply with the provisions of FATCA could be subject to the 30% withholding tax on certain income from US sources.

 Luxembourg has entered into an intergovernmental agreement ("IGA") with the United States whereby Luxembourg financial institutions which meet the FATCA requirements set out in this IGA will be deemed FATCA-compliant.
-Accordingly, they will not be subject to the 30% withholding tax.
+Accordingly, these institutions will not be subject to the 30% withholding tax.
 The IGA was transposed in Luxembourg by the Law of 24 July 2015, as amended.